wikimedia/database-reports/README.md

 ## Installation
 Virtualenv is recommended:

-    virtualenv venv
+    python3 -m venv venv
     source venv/bin/activate
-    pip install -r requirements.txt
+    pip3 install -r requirements.txt

 After installation, either activate virtualenv like above or use `venv/bin/python` to run scripts.

 ## Generating a report
 * Log into the Toolforge bastion using your Wikimedia developer account ```ssh username@login.tools.wmflabs.org```
 * Become your tool account ```become database-reports```
-* Run ```python main.py test articles_by_size```.
+* Run ```python3 main.py test articles_by_size```.
 It takes two arguments; in this example test refers to `test.wikipedia.org` and `articles_by_size` is the type of statistics you're requesting.
 This command outputs the name of the page on which the report got dumped
 * To alter the default settings for periodic updates, make changes to the crontab file ```crontab -e```

 ## Adding support for a report